 The following set of rules will describe the conduct expected of every member in Realm of Solace.
 You are agreeing with these guidelines by joining the community, thus making it your duty to read and understand them.

-2. Members must respect the intellectual property of others, be it completely original content or adaptations from existing lore.
+2. All members must respect the intellectual property of others, be it completely original content or adaptations from existing lore or canonical sources.
 Coincidences are fully tolerated, as well as taking inspiration from other ideas.
 In order to avoid problems, it is encouraged that you contact a player whose content you wish to inspire your creativity from, should such a need arise.

 3. Do not misuse the server permissions granted by your rank.
 Spamming roles, deleting or editing existing channels, uploading inappropriate emoji, or abusing moderator powers, will lead to a permanent demotion.
 The decision will be taken by a moderator based on severity.
 Warnings may be handed out before action is taken, but repeated offenses will be observed.